-UF Health acute care surgeons work with hand surgeons, pediatric surgeons, nurses, and social workers to provide thorough and compassionate care for adults and children with burn injuries, severe skin disorders, difficult or chronic wound problems and those requiring assistance following complex corrective or reconstructive surgeries.
+UF Health acute care surgeons work with hand surgeons, pediatric surgeons, nurses and social workers.
+We provide thorough and compassionate care for adults and children with a burn injury, a severe skin disorder or a difficult/chronic wound problem.
+We also provide assistance to patients following complex corrective or reconstructive surgeries.

-We offer a full spectrum of care from outpatient service to the most advanced level of inpatient critical care medicine.
+We offer a full spectrum of burn care from outpatient services to the most advanced level of inpatient critical care medicine.

-In 1973, we opened a six bed burn intensive care unit with the support of Eugene Tubbs, M.D., who was a legislator, physician and attorney.
+In 1973, we opened a six-bed burn intensive care unit with the support of Eugene Tubbs, MD, who was a legislator, physician and attorney.
 In 1988, a new unit was opened.
-Hal G. Bingham, M.D., served as the unit's medical director, overseeing its expansion to eight beds.
-David W. Mozingo, M.D., became the unit's medical director in 1996 after Dr. Bingham's retirement.
+Hal G. Bingham, MD, served as the unit's medical director, overseeing its expansion to eight beds.
+David W. Mozingo, MD, became the unit's medical director in 1996 after Dr. Bingham's retirement.
 Under Dr. Mozingo's direction, the unit was verified as a Burn Center by the American Burn Association with eight beds and outpatient services expanded to include wound care.
-In 2019, the unit relocated to a state of the art 27-bed unit.
-Ian Driscol, M.D., became the unit's Medical Director in July 2019 after Dr. Mozingo's retirement.
+In 2019, the unit relocated to a leading-edge 27-bed unit.
+Ian Driscoll, MD, became the unit's medical director in July 2019 after Dr. Mozingo's retirement.
 Dr. Driscoll works closely with the pediatric surgery service to provide a multidisciplinary, team approach to treating patients and saving lives.

-The American Burn Association through the American College of Surgeons identified the following criteria as requiring referral to a burn center after initial assessment and treatment at an emergency department:
+The American Burn Association identified the following criteria for referrals to a burn center:

-- Second-degree burns greater than or equal to 10 percent of the total body surface area
+- Second-degree burns greater than or equal to 10% of the total body surface area

 - Burns that involve the face, hands, feet, genitalia, perineum or major joints